-By Vexen Crabtree 2005 Jul 17
+By Vexen Crabtree 2014

-The hellraiser movies are frequently sampled in industrial and alternative dance music.
+The Hellraiser movies are frequently sampled in industrial and alternative dance music.
 Over time I came to know multiple tracks in my collection that have used Hellraiser samples, so I thought I'd compile some of them just for the sake of interest.
+I've sorted them by band, not by movie.

 Track: 2hell (ladykiller mixx)

-On: Cyberlab 4 compilation (2003), CD2 track 7
+On compilation: Cyberlab 4 (2003), CD2 track 7

-Sample: "There is a secret song at the center of the world, and its sound is like razors through flesh. [...]
+Sample: "There is a secret song at the center of the world, and its sound is like razors-through-flesh. [...]
 I'm here, to turn up the volume" from: Hellraiser 3: Pinhead in The Boilerhouse nightclub.

 The album is a beautiful, modern techno-style industrial dance compilation, very club-based.
 The tracks are often dark and brooding in nature, but that's the only truly industrial aspect of the album.
 It's techno.
-Also sampled on this track is "Welcome to hell", and "Ladies' first", the samples are largely used before chorus-style dancy bits and the longer quote above is used during refrains in a very effective, exciting way.
+Also sampled on this track is "Welcome to hell", and "ladies first", the samples are largely used before chorus-style dancy bits and the longer quote above is used during refrains in a very effective, exciting way.
 The track is stompy and genuinely suits the Hellraiser genre in its powerful, body-moving rhythms.
 I don't have any other tracks by Dunkelwerk, so don't know how representative this remix is of their music in general.

-Band: Front Line Assembly
+2. Front Line Assembly (3 tracks)

 Track: Surface Patterns

-On: "Reclamation", track 12
+On album: "Reclamation", track 12

-Sample: "Down the dark decades of your pain, this will seem like a memory of heaven" from Hellraiser 3: Hell on Earth, at 3:35 into track.
+Sample: "Down the dark decades of your pain, this will seem like a memory of heaven" from Hellraiser 3: Hell on Earth, at 3:35 into the track.

 Front Line Assembly are a staple part of the Industrial EBM scene, heavy electronic stompy dance maybe with guitar loops.
-Surface Patterns is a very good track, plodding and very well paced with a energetic, exciting feel to it.
+Surface Patterns is a very good track, plodding and very well paced with an energetic, exciting feel to it.
 The lyrics are infamously undecipherable, but he sings about "something in hell" and other such allusions suit the music well to a Hellraiser sample!
 The sample fits in seamlessly, adding to a building sense of foreboding half way through the track.

 Track: Comatose

-On: "Flavour of the Weak" (1997), track 6
+On album: "Flavour of the Weak" (1997), track 6

-Sample: "He who summons the magic, commands the magic." from Hellraiser:Bloodline, at 4:30 in track.
+Sample: "He who summons the magic, commands the magic" from Hellraiser:Bloodline, at 4:30 in track.

 An electronic dance track, bleepy, which breaks into beautiful moments of techno ambience with catchy, slow, dreamy vocals.
-The hellraiser quote is minimal and on the sidelines, the vocals of the track are audible and mystically inspiring without the sample having much of an appreciable affect on the track.
+The hellraiser quote is minimal and on the sidelines, the vocals of the track are audible and mystically inspiring without the sample having much of an appreciable effect on the track.
 Nonetheless, it's a suitably cryptic sample that it fits.

 Track: Predator

-On: "Flavour of the Weak" (1997), track 8
+On album: "Flavour of the Weak" (1997), track 8

 Sample: "Let me save at least one soul" from Hellraiser: Bloodline (the Space station interview scene), at 7.30 in track.